NEONScience/NEON-utilities/neonUtilities/README.md

 * encoding specified in `readTableNEON()`

 Enhancements:
+* download functions include option to use NEON API token
 * `footRaster()` scales raster of flux footprint to geographical coordinates
 * `zipsByProduct()` regenerates URLs if they expire